doomsterinc/bookstoreAPI/README.md

 # bookstore
-Source code for my Tutorial "Test a Node RESTful API with Mocha and Chai"
+Test a  Bookstore Node RESTful API with Mocha and Chai